spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/create-azure-cluster.md

 Once you create your scale set, you can find it by navigating to the **Azure services** home page, selecting **Virtual machine scale sets**, and using the search field.

 Basic autoscaling options are available for host-based scaling when you create your scale set.
 However, to create custom autoscale rules based on metrics or a schedule, use **Custom autoscale**.
+To learn how you can scale resources based on metrics you define, refer to Microsoft's [Get started with Autoscale in Azure](https://learn.microsoft.com/en-us/azure/azure-monitor/autoscale/autoscale-get-started) reference guide.

 ![Screenshot with an arrow that points to the Custom Autoscale option in Azure portal.](/clusters_publiccloud_azure_custom-autoscale.png)